 Anyway, my point is that with the convenience of online purchasing there are too many people in this world, me included, who are tempted by immediate gratification and who will fall into the trap of wanting everything now- having to drive to a shop will seem like such a huge inconvenience soon.

-Now I am fairly technically aware and own a Mac Mini, Laptop, PSP, Playstation 2, iPod Video, Wii, DVD recorder and of course a smartphone and these devices have varying degrees of usefulness, and in my opinion they are all positive creations.
+Now I am fairly technically aware and own a PC, Laptop, PSP, Playstation 2, iPod Video, Wii, DVD recorder and of course a smartphone and these devices have varying degrees of usefulness and in my opinion they are all positive creations.
 Where things can start to go wrong is when you let them interfere with your life as I did with each of the PDAs listed earlier.

 My addiction to PDAs started many years ago and grew as each new device incorporated new features.
 Cameras were built in followed by video playback and then they became smartphones that could surf the web and retrieve email no matter where you are.
 Heck, you can even stream radio and TV programmes to them with Wi-Fi or the latest mobile data connections.